National Storage Affiliates Trust (NYSE:NSA) Updates FY 2021 Earnings Guidance

-A number of research analysts have recently commented on the stock.
-Morgan Stanley upped their price objective on shares of National Storage Affiliates Trust from $46.00 to $49.00 and gave the company an equal weight rating in a research note on Tuesday, July 20th.
-They noted that the move was a valuation call.
-BMO Capital Markets downgraded shares of National Storage Affiliates Trust from an outperform rating to a market perform rating and set a $53.00 price objective for the company. in a research note on Thursday, July 8th.
-Citigroup upped their price objective on shares of National Storage Affiliates Trust from $48.50 to $55.00 and gave the company a neutral rating in a research note on Thursday, July 1st.
-Wells Fargo & Company increased their target price on shares of National Storage Affiliates Trust from $45.00 to $52.00 and gave the stock an overweight rating in a research report on Thursday, May 27th.
-Finally, Robert W. Baird began coverage on shares of National Storage Affiliates Trust in a research report on Friday, July 2nd.
-They set a buy rating and a $54.00 target price for the company.
-Three analysts have rated the stock with a hold rating and four have assigned a buy rating to the company.
-The company currently has an average rating of Buy and a consensus price target of $48.78.
+NSA has been the topic of several research reports.
+Morgan Stanley boosted their price target on shares of National Storage Affiliates Trust from $49.00 to $52.00 and gave the stock an equal weight rating in a research report on Monday.
+Wells Fargo & Company lifted their target price on National Storage Affiliates Trust from $45.00 to $52.00 and gave the company an overweight rating in a research note on Thursday, May 27th.
+Citigroup boosted their target price on National Storage Affiliates Trust from $48.50 to $55.00 and gave the stock a neutral rating in a report on Thursday, July 1st.
+Zacks Investment Research upgraded National Storage Affiliates Trust from a hold rating to a buy rating and set a $54.00 target price for the company in a report on Wednesday, June 9th.
+Finally, Robert W. Baird began coverage on National Storage Affiliates Trust in a report on Friday, July 2nd.
+They set a buy rating and a $54.00 price target for the company.
+Three research analysts have rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
+The stock presently has a consensus rating of Buy and a consensus target price of $49.11.

-The business also recently declared a quarterly dividend, which was paid on Wednesday, June 30th.
-Investors of record on Tuesday, June 15th were given a $0.38 dividend.
+The firm also recently declared a quarterly dividend, which was paid on Wednesday, June 30th.
+Stockholders of record on Tuesday, June 15th were given a dividend of $0.38 per share.
+The ex-dividend date of this dividend was Monday, June 14th.
+This represents a $1.52 dividend on an annualized basis and a dividend yield of 2.74%.
 This is a positive change from National Storage Affiliates Trust’s previous quarterly dividend of $0.35.
-The ex-dividend date of this dividend was Monday, June 14th.
-This represents a $1.52 dividend on an annualized basis and a dividend yield of 2.78%.
-National Storage Affiliates Trust’s dividend payout ratio (DPR) is 88.89%.
+National Storage Affiliates Trust’s dividend payout ratio (DPR) is currently 88.89%.

 National Storage Affiliates Trust Company Profile